nmerange/nmerange.github.io/_posts/2025-04-12-conservation-and-change.md

 Retaining knowledge is difficult, and an art in itself [My thought was about librarians as storers of knowledge, and thinking about the destructions of various great libraries in Alexandria, Damascus and Baghdad that meant so many great tracts were lost]

 Nick:
-The American constitution is a good example of a collective fiction that was created
+The American constitution is a good example of a collective fiction that was created, and it _admitted_ that it was created (rather than revealed by god)

 Animism [?]
 Jack:
-That is a good example, of the tension between preservation/change.
+The american constitution is a good example, of the tension between preservation/change, see the fierce debates over the "Right to Bear Arms".

 conssomething that is created